Art (ART)

 This course covers the typographic theory and the study of the history, anatomy, and applied aspects of type.
 It will revolve around the construction and adaptation of a font by each student.
 Students will examine the history of typefaces and their use from the Trajan Column of Rome to the current post-modern trends.

-This course studies the visual arts of the world from pre-historic times through the first half of the fourteenth century emphasizing the importance of the visual arts in the history of humanity.
-The meaning of style and expression in architecture, painting, and sculpture are studied in the context of the historical background of major periods of civilization.
+This course studies the art and architecture of pre-historic times through the first half of the fourteenth century, emphasizing the importance of visual culture in the development of civilization.
+The meaning of style and expression in architecture, painting, and sculpture are studied in the context of history, society, and religion.
 (HI, GP, WC)

-This course studies the visual arts of the world that were produced from Proto-Renaissance to the end of the 19th century.
-Emphasis will be placed on the significance of specific works from the Renaissance, Baroque, Rococo, and nineteenth century, including new trends that will impact 20th-century art.
+This course covers the art and architecture of Europe that were produced from the Late Middle Ages to the end of the 19th century.
+Emphasis will be placed on the significance of specific monuments and masterpieces from the Renaissance and Baroque periods.
 (HI, WP, WC)

 This course is a chronological account of Western photography.
 The course examines the changing imagery of photography and its influences.
 Special attention will be given to how a photographic syntax was developed and continues to evolve.
 Students will explore how technical aspects of photography impact the syntax, as well as how other forms of visual communication influence the language of photography.